BitTigerInst/Smarking-G16/README.md

 # Parking Prediction (Smarking Challenge)

 ## Description
-This is a [micro Bittiger project](https://www.bittiger.io/microproject/jEaqRv4rurDJ6BhNm) provided by Smarking, and it's part of the application for their software engineering position.
-We will use the given date set to build prediction models and provide an interactive web page for users to observe predicted result, upload actural data, compare the real and predicted data, and check the accuracy.
+This is a [micro Bittiger project](https://www.bittiger.io/microproject/jEaqRv4rurDJ6BhNm) provided by Smarking Inc, and it's part of the application for their software engineering position.
+We will use the given data set to build prediction models and provide an interactive web application for users to observe predicted results, upload actual data, compare the real and predicted data, and check the accuracy.

 ## Plan